the-road-to-learn-react/the-road-to-react/manuscript/react-modern/props-handling.md

 );
 ~~~~~~~

-This should be the basic lesson learned from this section, however, we can take this one step further with the following advanced lessons.
+This should be the basic lesson learned from this section, however, we can take this one step further with a bunch of optional advanced lessons.

+### Nested Destructuring

 The incoming `item` parameter in the Item component has something in common with the previously discussed `props` parameter: they are both JavaScript objects.
 Also, even though the `item` object has already been destructured from the `props` in the Item component's function signature, it isn't directly used in the Item component.
 The `item` object only passes its information (object properties) to the elements.

-### Nested Destructuring

 The current solution is fine as you will see in the ongoing discussion.
 However, I want to show you two more variations of it, because there are many things to learn about JavaScript objects in React here.
 Let's get started with *nested destructuring* and how it works: